Inter (TV channel)

 Inter (Інтер) is a Ukrainian television channel.
 It covers 99.7 percent of Ukraine's territory.
 According to the Kyiv Post, it is among the most-watched television channels in Ukraine.

 Since February 26, 2022, Inter became part of a state-coordinated United News telethon that broadcasts around the clock to provide information to the public regarding the Russo-Ukrainian War.
 Since then, the broadcasting grid, program, and editorial policies have been radically changed.
 Inter also agreed to decode the satellite signals so that people from all over the world could see what is really happening in Ukraine.

-Inter is part of Inter Media Group.
-At the beginning of 2025, Inter Media Group reported an increase in the performance of its channels.
-Inter has the largest correspondent network among Ukrainian TV channel; the channel's bureaus operate in the USA (Dmitry Anopchenko), Germany (Tetiana Logunova), Belgium and Israel.
+Inter is part of Inter Media Group, owned in turn by oligarch Dmytro Firtash.
+At the beginning of 2024—2025, Inter Media Group reported an increase in the performance of its channels.
+On July 10, 2025, due to staff reductions and financial problems related to the news program and the media group, it was announced from August 1, 2025, the correspondent and journalistic bureaus in the United Kingdom, Germany, and Belgium (except in the USA) would be closed, with some employees laid off.

 History

 The channel was founded by the Ukrainian Independent TV-Corporation in 1996.
 It broadcast on the former UT-3 network.
 At the time of the channel's founding, the 29% of the Ukrainian Independent Television Corporation was held by ORT, who also supplied Inter with programming.
 In 2015 this part of the shares was bought out, because the Ukrainian parliament raised the need to completely eliminate Russia's information influence.

 Besides its international version of the channel as the business project, Inter now consists of several similar projects.
 Those are 07 Production – a studio of the documentary films, NIS – an information studio featuring Podrobytsi, Pirat Production – a studio of entertainment shows.
 There were also over five other independent channels such as NTN, K1, K2, Megasport, Enter-Film, and Enter-Music (a Ukrainian version of MTV).

 In February 2022, the Russian invasion of Ukraine brought Inter to the brink of survival, with operations at the channels almost paralysed – only thirty of the two hundred people who used to make news on Inter were at work.
 The channel then subsequently joined the United News telethon, which has been funded by the state since 2022 and was widely seen as an element of defense against Russia's attempt to subjugate Ukraine.
 During the meeting with the Ukrainian journalists (including the representatives of Inter) President of Ukraine Volodymyr Zelenskyy called the United News one of the key stages in the history of invincibility of Ukraine.